David Kirsh

 David Kirsh (born 1950) is a Canadian cognitive scientist.
-He is a professor of cognitive science at the University of California, San Diego (UCSD), where he heads the Interactive Cognition Lab.
-From 2020-2023 he was the President of the Academy of Neuroscience for Architecture (ANFA), where he remains on the Board of Directors.
+He is a professor of cognitive science at the University of California, San Diego (UCSD), where he heads the Interactive Cognition Lab and the Extended Reality Lab.
+From 2021 to 2023, he was the President of the Academy of Neuroscience for Architecture (ANFA), where he remains on the board of directors.

 Biography

-He received his BA from the University of Toronto in 1976 and his D.Phil. from the University of Oxford in 1983 with the thesis Representation and rationality: foundations of cognitive science.
+He received his BA from the University of Toronto in 1972, he travelled for a few years in central Asia and India, received an MA in 1976 from University of Toronto and his D.Phil. from the University of Oxford in 1983 with the thesis Representation and rationality: foundations of cognitive science.
 At Oxford he studied under A. J. Ayer and Gareth Evans.

 Prior to arriving at UCSD, he spent five years as a research scientist at the MIT Artificial Intelligence Laboratory from 1984 to 1989.
-Since 1989, he has been on faculty at the Department of Cognitive Science at University of California, San Diego (UCSD).
-Since 1989, he has also been director of the Interactive Cognition Lab.
+Since 1989, he has been on faculty at the Department of Cognitive Science at University of California, San Diego (UCSD), where he also served as chair for a few years.
+Since 1989, he has been director of the Interactive Cognition Lab and from 2022 director of the Extended Reality Lab.

-His research interests include cognitive and neuroscience of architecture, interactive design, cognitive aspects of multimedia design, thinking in the body and senses, embodied cognition, information architecture, and human-computer interaction.
+His research interests include cognitive and neuroscience of architecture, interactive design, thinking in and with the body and senses, embodied cognition, distributed cognition, extended mind, modern AI, and human-computer interaction.